rspeer/python-ftfy/docs/index.rst

 This is a module for making text less broken and more consistent.
 It works in Python 2.6, Python 3.2, or later.

 The most interesting kind of brokenness that this resolves is when someone has encoded Unicode with one standard and decoded it with a different one.
-This often shows up as characters that turn into nonsense sequences:
+This often shows up as characters that turn into nonsense sequences (called "mojibake"):

 - The word ``schön`` might appear as ``schÃ¶n``.
 - An em dash (``—``) might appear as ``â€”``.